chongyaoo/tp/docs/DeveloperGuide.md

 **Aspect: Time handling in reminders**

 * **Current choice**: Require time component for all reminders (format: `yyyy-MM-dd HH:mm`)
-  * Pros: Precise scheduling; consistent behavior with recurring reminders; no ambiguity about when reminders fire
+  * Pros: Precise scheduling; consistent behaviour with recurring reminders; no ambiguity about when reminders fire
   * Cons: Slightly more verbose input; users must specify time even for all-day reminders

 * **Alternative**: Make time optional and default to midnight or current time
   * Pros: More convenient for date-only reminders; less typing
-  * Cons: Ambiguity about default time; inconsistent reminder behavior; harder to reason about recurring reminder schedules
+  * Cons: Ambiguity about default time; inconsistent reminder behaviour; harder to reason about recurring reminder schedules

 #### Supported Command Formats